 Essentially, the solicitor would work on your case without requesting an upfront solicitor’s fee. they’ll also not receive the fee as the case is ongoing.
 Instead, you would only pay a success fee if you win your claim.

 In the event that your accident claims solicitor does not succeed with your claim, you would not have to pay a success fee.
 Additionally, the success fee is capped by law.

 To find out if you could make a No Win No Fee claim, for an accident in a public place call Accident Claims UK.

-If you wish to make an accident claim for a public street injury, we can help.
-But what are the benefits of working with a personal injury solicitor?
+If you wish to make an accident claim for a public street injury, or make road traffic accident claims we can help.
+But what are the benefits of working with a personal injury solicitor from our law firm?